- Schedule of Classes - November 28, 2021 2:41PM EST

 Course Attribute (CU-ITL)

-Satisfies Requirement Counts as architectural history elective for BArch students; art history elective for BFA students; Literature and the Arts (LA) requirement for BFA and BS in URS students.
+Satisfies Requirement Counts as architectural history elective for BArch students; art history elective for B.F.A. students; Literature and the Arts (LA) or Arts, Literature, and Culture (ALC) requirement for BS in URS students.

 Regular Academic Session.